karthik0010/Assuredoc/4-Reports/Schedule Reports.md

 ![SR-3](./ReportsImage/SR-3.png)

-The user is then directed to the detailed structure of the flow (flow builder), with each node highlighted according to its status (passed or failed)
+The user is then directed to the detailed structure of the flow , with each node highlighted according to its status (passed or failed)

 ![SR-4](./ReportsImage/SR-4.png)